Name: Margarita Pillado

 Students are placed in Japanese courses according to their years of previous study or according to comparable preparation in or outside the classroom.

-In general, one year of high school Japanese is equivalent to one semester of Pierce College work.
-Thus recent high school graduates with one, two, three, or four years of high school Japanese will enroll in Japanese 2 or 3.
+In general, two years of high school Japanese are equivalent to one semester of Pierce College work.
+Thus recent high school graduates with two, three, or four years of high school Japanese will enroll in Japanese 2 or 3.
 Proficient native speakers should enroll in Japanese 4.
 Students are strongly encouraged to consult with the Japanese instructor or the department chair regarding their placement in a Japanese class.